danhermes/cognitive-hackathon/Student Materials/Week 1/Azure-Notebooks-Lab.md

-# Cognitive Hackathon: Week 1 - Teacher's Guide
+# Cognitive Hackathon: Week 1
-## Day 2

-Azure Notebooks is the next topic.
-This is where students will be working during this course.

-## What to Do Today

-Get your students hands-on with the coding environment they'll be using for this course: Azure Notebooks.
-This online implementation of the open source development environment called Jupyter lets the student create projects in Python, debug, and run them without downloading any software: cloud-based software development.
-The lab will include the creation of a project and files, editing of markdown, and running of code.

-## Teacher Demos: Azure Notebooks
+## Azure Notebooks Lab

+## Overview
 Open source development requires a place to work, a code editor that lets you run and debug your apps.
 Jupyter is a popular editor and we'll be using it, but not the usual way, downloaded onto your PC.
 We'll use it in the cloud, with Azure Notebooks.
 Azure Notebooks combines Jupyter with a project organizer that lets you create, edit, and maintain all your projects and files.
 We'll be using this workstation in the cloud.

+## Objectives
-Walk through the basics of Azure Notebooks for the class: (details below)
+Review the fundamentals of Azure Notebooks.

+## Prerequisites
+PC or Mac with browser
+Internet connection

+## Exercises
+This hands-on lab includes the following exercises:
-* Create a free Microsoft Account and sign in on the Azure Notebooks website
+* Exercise 1: Create a free Microsoft Account and sign in on the Azure Notebooks website
-* Create a new Project
+* Exercise 2: Create a new Project
-* Create a new Notebook
+* Exercise 3: Create a new Notebook
-* Notebook Cells
+* Exercise 4: Notebook Cells
-* Code Cells
+* Exercise 5: Code Cells

 Let's begin with creating a free account:

-### Teacher Demo: Create a Free Microsoft account and Sign in to Azure Notebooks
+### Exercise 1: Create a Free Microsoft account and Sign in to Azure Notebooks

 Open your browser and head to https://notebooks.azure.com/.